ruiwenfan/ROTAN/README.md

 ## Hardware

-GPU memory should be greater than or equal to 24GB.
+GPU memory should be greater than or equal to 24576 MB.

 ## Dataset
 I obtained the compressed file in a Windows environment.
 If there is a problem when decompressing, it is recommended that you download and decompress the file in a Windows environment and use the csv file.